YanAnderson-bit/YanAnderson-bit/README.md

 - 👋 Hi, I’m @YanAnderson-bit
 - 👀 I’m interested in backend and mobile development
-- 🌱 I’m currently learning React Native, Laravel, but i pretend to learn Node.js and MongoDB
+- 🌱 I’m currently learning and working as a full stack developer with React,React Native and  NodeJS
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: yan.anderson135@gmail.com

 <!---